3. Secure configuration of a virtual environment

 Make sure that critical VMs have identity documents signed.

-3.5 Principles of protection against side-channel attacks are incorporated
+3.5 Principles of protection against side-channel attacks are followed

 To ensure the best protection against CPU level side-channel attacks (such as Spectre or Meltdown):